braindef/word-stats/readme.txt

 Or follow me on Twitter: [https://twitter.com/FranOntanaya](https://twitter.com/FranOntanaya)

 == Changelog ==
+= 4.0.5 =
+* Fix: bst_match_regarray() in basic-string-tools.php now returns false instead of error when the first argument isn't an array.
+* Basic test on 3.4.2

 = 4.0.4 =
 * Fix: Enabled all access by default to conform with WordPress guidelines.